knat01/Amazon_Product_Scripts/README.md

 2. **Image Scraping**: In parallel, the `scrape_amazon_images.py` script taps into the visual dimension of product research by retrieving product images from Amazon listings.
 Employing requests and DOM manipulation, it downloads and organizes images into an "Images" subfolder within each product directory, enriching the dataset with compelling visual assets.

-3. **Synergistic Execution**: These scripts synergize seamlessly, combining textual insights and visual stimuli to empower Shopify store owners with a holistic understanding of potential products.
-By harnessing the power of automation, manual labor is minimized, enabling swift and efficient market research tailored to your store's needs.

 ---

 ## Usage